Practical randomness amplification and privatisation with implementations on quantum computers: Main tools and ingredients

+In addition, using this inequality requires the evaluation of 4 input settings which can be described by just two input bits, $x,y$.
+Each setting can be constructed using the result that the last input bit is the sum modulo $2$ of the first two input bits, namely, $x,y,z=x \oplus y$. \\

-In turn, from the violation of a Bell inequality it is also possible to bound the predictive power that any external observer has about the outcomes of the boxes.
-This predictive power is formalised by the maximum guessing probability $P_g(g = (ab)|x,y,z,Q)$ that an external observer manages to guess $g = (a,b)$ the outcomes $a$ and $b$ -- even if holding quantum information $Q$ about it (see Fig.~\ref{Fig:DIRAsetup}).
-Note that this guessing probability only concerns the outcomes of the quantum device and is different from the security of the \textit{final} outcomes of the protocol in~\eqref{sec_def}.
-In our protocol we generate randomness from two out of the three available outcomes, where $c$ is solely used to build the behaviour of the boxes.
-In \cite{woodhead2018randomness}, it was shown that for an observed value $M_{obs}$
+In turn, from the violation of a Bell inequality it is also possible to bound the predictive power that the external adversary (modelled in Fig. \ref{Fig:DIRAsetup}) has on the outcomes of the boxes.
+This predictive power is formalised by the maximum guessing probability $P_g(ABC|x^{\ast},y^{\ast},z^{\ast},Q, M)$\footnote{We use the standard notation of using capital letters for random variables, e.g. output $A$, and minuscules to denote a particular realisation of that random variable, e.g. $a$ is short for $A=a$.} {, which is the maximum probability that an external observer manages to guess the outcomes given some inputs $x^{\ast},y^{\ast},z^{\ast}$, a quantum system $Q$ which may be entangled with the device (see Fig.~\ref{Fig:DIRAsetup}) and for some $M$ which is calculated from the observed behaviour.
+Specifically $M$ is a function of $M_{obs}$ based on the protocol security analysis, such that $M \leq M_{obs}$, see the details in \eqref{adjustedM}.} Note that this guessing probability only concerns the outcomes of the quantum device and is different from the security of the \textit{final} outcomes of the protocol (after extraction) in \eqref{sec_def}.
+In our protocol we upper bound the adversarial guessing probability of the three outcomes from a known analytical bound \cite{woodhead2018randomness} on any two of the three outcomes since $P_g(ABC|x^{\ast},y^{\ast},z^{\ast},Q,M) \leq P_g(AB|x^{\ast},y^{\ast},z^{\ast},Q,M)$,